monashmicroimaging/gitbook-imaris-basics/part_1_introduction_to_imaris_and_license_informat.md

 ## Information and Online Tutorials {#information-and-online-tutorials}

-You can find detailed technical information, helpful step-by-step guides, video tutorials and webinars for the Imaris software on the &#039;Bitplane Learning&#039; website: [http://www.bitplane.com/learning](http://www.bitplane.com/learning).
+You can find detailed technical information, helpful step-by-step guides, video tutorials and webinars for the Imaris software on the 'Bitplane Learning' website: [http://www.bitplane.com/learning](http://www.bitplane.com/learning).

 ## Using Imaris for the Workshop {#using-imaris-for-the-workshop}